eklitzke/coin-ticker-mode/README.md

 (coin-ticker-mode 1)
 ```

-## Contributing / License
+## License

-This is free software, released under the GPLv3.
-Pull requests are welcome.
+This Emacs mode is free software, released under the GPLv3, like Emacs itself.